-We now take you through running the model in a Jupyter notebook, which is included fully below.
-To download and run the notebook yourself, you can find it here.
-You will need to have Calliope installed.
+We now take you through running the model in a Jupyter notebook, which you can view here.
+After clicking on that link, you can also download and run the notebook yourself (you will need to have Calliope installed).

 1.7 Advanced constraints